Transgender rights in Australia: School anti-bullying programs

 The Safe Schools Coalition Australia has sought to combat anti-LGBTI abuse or bullying, which research suggested was prevalent across Australian schools.
-Initially established in Victorian schools in 2010, the program was launched nationwide in 2014 under the Abbott Government.
-The program received support from a majority of state governments, LGBTI support groups and other religious and non-governmental organisations such as beyondblue, headspace and the Australian Secondary Principals Association.
+Initially established in Victorian schools in 2010, the program was launched nationwide in 2014 under the Abbott government.
+The program received support from a majority of state governments, LGBTI support groups and other religious and non-governmental organisations such as Beyond Blue, headspace and the Australian Secondary Principals Association.

 However, the program faced criticism in 2015 and 2016 from social conservatives including the Australian Christian Lobby, LNP politicians such as Cory Bernardi, George Christensen, Eric Abetz, Malcolm Turnbull, Tony Abbott, Kevin Andrews, and former Labor Senator Joe Bullock for indoctrinating children with "Marxist cultural relativism" and age-inappropriate sexuality and gender concepts in schools, while others criticised the Marxist political views of Roz Ward, a key figure in the program.
 Petitions were also delivered against the program by members of Australia's Chinese and Indian communities.

-The concerns led to a review under the Turnbull Government, which implemented a number of changes such as restricting the program to high schools, removing role playing activities and requiring parental consent before students take part.
+The concerns led to a review under the Turnbull government, which implemented a number of changes such as restricting the program to high schools, removing role playing activities and requiring parental consent before students take part.
 The federal changes were rejected by the governments of Victoria and the Australian Capital Territory, who persisted with the original program and announced they would fund it independently of the federal government.
 Funding for the federal program has since been allowed to lapse.